 Health_Pickup scenes around and give it a try.
 You can change the size of the health pickup in the editor

 Health_Pickup instanced scene is selected, from a convenient drop down.

 Adding the ammo pickups¶

 While adding health is good and all, we can’t reap the rewards from adding it since nothing can (currently) damage us.
 Let’s add some ammo pickups next!

 Ammo_Pickup.tscn.
 Notice how it’s structured exactly the same as

-Health_Pickup.tscn, but with the meshes and trigger collision shapes changed slightly to adjust
+Health_Pickup.tscn, but with the meshes and trigger collision shapes changed slightly to account

 for the difference in mesh sizes.